 DAY 6: Lynn Canal: Captain’s Choice: Not so much a canal, as a fjord—in fact, North America’s deepest at over 2,000 feet.
 This once major route of Klondike gold rushers is now a busy inlet for humpbacks, orcas, Dall’s porpoise, Steller sea lions, salmon, halibut, and mischievous river otters.
 And that’s at water level.
 Look up, and you see bald eagles.
 Looking like golf balls in the tree tops when they’re not soaring overhead.
 But it’s not all looking and seeing today, your captain is on task to pick the prime spot for adventure.
 Feel the burn on a long paddling excursion.
 Search tide pools for microscopic life.
 Or, hike a shadow-filled forest.
 (BLD)

 DAY 7: Haines, Alaska: The unofficial adventure capital of Alaska.
 Hard-charging or smell the flowers, pick your speed.
 In this bald eagle hotspot, you have choices to make.
 Hit the trailhead with your guides to the top of Chilkat Peninsula or the shores of Chilkat Inlet.
 Some of the best trails with the best views.
-Or, raft along the Chilkat River on a float trip through the bald eagle preserve.
 The local history—native culture, influence from European explorers, as a US Army outpost, and its gold rush past.
 Chilkat Tlingit members come aboard and share their tribe’s cultural history and thousands-of-year-old legacy.
 Soak it up.
 Then see the sites on foot or by bike with free time in town.
 It’s a big day.
 Tonight, celebrate your voyage with a Farewell Dinner and special photo recap from your expedition team.
 (BLD)

-DAY 8: Juneau – Disembarkation: A last breakfast with new friends, then disembark in Sitka for your transfer to the airport or to your UnCruise hotel stay or land tour.
+DAY 8: Juneau – Disembarkation: It’s your last morn of freshly baked pastries.
+Eat ‘em up and get in your farewells as you cruise into Juneau to transfer to the airport or begin your UnCruise hotel stay or land tour.
 (B)

 Check out NPCA’s full tour lineup at www.npca.org/trips